 You can contact a management service for letting your villa/apartment, you will need to make enquires locally or through the Agency you are buying through.
-Charges for this service vary.
-You may be told of one or two agents that provide this service, but there are more, just remember to do your research while you are there, not just before you go, things are changing weekly.
+You may be told of one or two agents that provide this service, but there are more, just remember to do your research while you are there, not just before you go, things are constantly changing.

 Also consider whether the apartment you buy will be managed by yourself or a management agency.

 - Whether the Management Agency will rent the apartment for you, perhaps they will advise it's not suitable for short or long lets because:

 This is different.
 If you buy into a block of apartments or in a resort, there should normally be a Condominium Management service for all the apartments in a block and / or in the resort.
 The condominium management of a building will differ, as willthose in resorts.
 Annual charges may include costs towards common areas, maintenance of the building and cleaning of communal areas.
 In a resort there may be costs included for the upkeep and treatment of the swimming pool.